wHO WE ARE

 Mary Ackley, Founder & Chief Veggie Officer

 Little Wild Things City Farm is the dream of founder Mary Ackley.
 Mary discovered her love of plants in a graduate school botany course at the University of Vermont.
 Later, she began experimenting with urban gardening while living overseas in Colombo, Sri Lanka for her job with the U.S. Foreign Service.
 She continued to garden when she returned to Washington, D.C. in 2013 where she helped found the Harry Thomas Community Garden in Eckington in 2014.
-She decided to turn her gardening habit into something more in 2014 and is enjoying her second season on the farm.
+She decided to turn her gardening habit into something more in 2014 and is enjoying her third season on the farm.
 Mary was a Peace Corps volunteer in Fiji from 2003-05, holds a B.S. in Civil Engineering and an M.S. in Natural Resources Management, and previously worked in international development.

 Chelsea is the Director of Operations for Little Wild Things City Farm.
 She dreams of a future in which children are encouraged to grow up to become farmers within a food system based on seasonality, ethical and organic practices, and access for all.
 Chelsea developed her love of growing food working for organic and educational farms in Massachusetts, California, Tennessee, and as a Peace Corps Volunteer in Mali, 2011-2012.
 She holds a B.A. from Maryville College, is a Master Gardener, and completed her Permaculture Design Certification in 2014.
 She's never met a variety of lettuce she didn't like.

 WHAT OUR PARTNERS SAY: